Scientific Exchange Grants

 Q: I would like to make a change in my application, but I have already submitted it.
 Can you help me?

-A: No, unfortunately it’s not possible to make changes to the application after it has been submitted.
-Please double-check the information you have provided before submitting your application.
+A: No, it is unfortunately not possible to make changes to the application after it has been submitted.
+Please carefully double-check the information you have provided before submitting your application.

 Q: Can I attach documents to my application?